Table of Contents

 (Are you Sure?)

-It is easy for a tax professional to spot a fake correspondence, if you received an unexpected IRS letter requesting payment we recommend calling the IRS at 1-800-829-1040 to verify.
+It is easy for a tax professional to spot a fake correspondence but if you receive an unexpected IRS letter requesting payment we recommend calling the IRS at 1-800-829-1040 to verify.

 Open & Read Carefully